qkzk/fm/readme.md

 ### More

-- Copy a filename/filepath to clipboard with Ctrl+n, Ctrl+p
+- Copy a filename/filepath/file content to clipboard with Ctrl+n, Ctrl+p, Ctrl+a
 - Detect removable disks automatically and jump to them in a few keystrokes (Ctrl+g, up, enter)
 - Drag and drop files (requires dragon-drop installed) with D
 - Open and mount encrypted devices.
 Open the menu with Shift+e, mount with m, unmount with u.